Cursor Hardening Guide

 - AI chat history may contain secrets if discussing code with credentials

-Attack Prevented: Credential leakage via AI context
+Attack Prevented: Credential leakage via AI context, secret exfiltration via prompt injection

 ClickOps Implementation